Teaching Philosophy

 WRTG 1320: Academic Writing & Research

-- Syllabus: Fall 2015, Spring 2016
+- Syllabus: Fall 2017

 - WRTG 1320 is a required second-year composition course that introduces students to academic argument based on substantiating, evaluating, and proposing claims.
+For three years, I taught this course with a disability theme.

 WRTG 1374: First-Year Seminar